usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 <table style="width:100%">
   <tr>
     <td><img src="sp800-63b/media/Multi-factor-otp-device.png" alt="authenticator" style="width: 100px;height: 100px;min-width:100px;min-height:100px;"/></td>
-    <td>A multi-factor (MF) OTP hardware device generates OTPs for use in authentication after activation through an additional authentication factor.
+    <td>A multi-factor OTP hardware device generates OTPs for use in authentication after activation through an additional authentication factor.
 The second factor of authentication may be achieved through some kind of integral entry pad, an integral biometric (e.g., fingerprint) reader or a direct computer interface (e.g., USB port).
 The OTP is displayed on the device and manually input to the verifier.
 For example, an OTP device may display 6 characters at a time, thereby proving possession and control of the device.
 The multi-factor OTP device is <i>something you have</i>, and it SHALL be activated by either <i>something you know</i> or <i>something you are</i>.</td>
   </tr>
   </table>
   </div>